hariamoor-zz/todo-cli/README.md

 produce some usable and testable component of software.

 Week 1 will focus on setting up the CLI with clap and representing the application state with Rust\'s data structures.
-In Week 2, we will serialize and deserialize our application state (tasks in our to-do list) to disk.
-Finally, in Week 3, we\'ll look into converting our to-do list UI to function as a REPL.
+Finally, in Week 2, we will serialize and deserialize our application state (tasks in our to-do list) to disk.

 Please also see [PREREQUISITES.org](PREREQUISITES.org).